Opened 15 years ago

 7. I have no idea, what to do with (2)

-comment:5 by Christopher Allan Webber, 12 years ago
+comment:5 by Christopher Allan Webber, 15 years ago

-right now is a good idea!
-We can keep this bug open to get the
+If things are working, I say pushing what you have into master right now is a good idea!
+We can keep this bug open to get the other models, too.

-comment:6 by Elrond, 12 years ago
+comment:6 by Elrond, 15 years ago

 pushing stuff¶

-About ``._id``
+About ._id

-About setting .\_id, here's a failing simple test case:
+About setting ._id, here's a failing simple test case:

 test_user = mg_globals.database.User()